Virginia rivers and boundaries of political jurisdictions

 The need for more-detailed, smaller hydrologic units triggered different agencies to create maps at even finer levels of detail.
 At one point, the 8-digit HUC codes were being extended by different agencies to 14 digits.
 After significant effort to coordinate requirements, Federal agencies have established the 12-digit (6th level) Watershed Boundary Dataset and are mapping according to common standards.
 The smallest, most-detailed 6th level (the "subwatersheds") are normally 10,000-40,000 acres in size.
 That may be small enough to manage, allowing a clear connection between who generates pollution, who would benefit from investments in reducing pollution - and who should pay for the cleanup.

-The Virginia Department of Conservation and Recreation phrased the distinction this way: "all watersheds are hydrologic units but not all hydrologic units are watersheds."2
+The Virginia Department of Conservation and Recreation phrased the distinction in a different way:2

 Virginia hydrologic units